 The only problem I have with it is that it doesn’t seem to be able to grab into the ocean or river sand bottom no matter how long of a rope I use.

-I think it is because of the front points of the anchor is not sharp enough to dig into the sand.
+I think it is because the front points of the anchor are not sharp enough to dig into the sand.
 The other problem is if the nylon outer cover is damaged water can start to rust the metal underneath.

 In my opinion, I would just spring for the extra cost in the better Cooper Anchor.

 With a combination of the Cooper anchor and the screw anchor system, you will have the best of both worlds.
 Never store a metal anchor that has sharp edges in your Jetski compartment as you will damage the internals, or even worse rupture the fuel tank.